-a) a word that takes the {-s}, {-ed}, {-ing}, and {-en} inflection really accurate.
-What is the "action" described by the following verbs?

-- b) the head of a verb phrase

-- c) the core of a sentence (clause)

-- d) something that needs a subject and predicates something of that subject
+- a) a word that takes the {-s}, {-ed}, {-ing}, and {-en} inflection - b) the head of a verb phrase - c) the core of a sentence (clause) - d) something that needs a subject and predicates something of that subject both their past tense and past participle forms, but irregular verbs use different morphological forms.
+Which of the verbs below are regular and which are irregular?